anoma/namada/docs/src/explore/design/pos.md

 - *candidate*:
   A validator is considered for block creation and can receive delegations.

 For each validator (in any state), the system also tracks total bonded tokens as a sum of the tokens in their self-bonds and delegated bonds, less any unbonded tokens.
-The total bonded tokens determine their voting voting power by division by the `votes_per_token` [parameter](#system-parameters).
+The total bonded tokens determine their voting voting power by multiplication by the `votes_per_token` [parameter](#system-parameters).
 The voting power is used for validator selection for block creation and is used in governance related activities.

 #### Validator actions

 - *become validator*:
   Any account that is not a validator already and that doesn't have any delegations may request to become a validator.
-It is required to only provide a public consensus key.
+It is required to provide a public consensus key and staking reward address.
 For the action applied in epoch `n`, the validator's state will be immediately set to *pending*, it will be set to *candidate* for epoch `n + pipeline_length` and the consensus key is set for epoch `n + pipeline_length`.
 - *deactivate*:
   Only a *pending* or *candidate* validator account may *deactivate*.
 For this action applied in epoch `n`, the validator's account is set to become *inactive* in the epoch `n + pipeline_length`.
 - *reactivate*: